Crime

 Texas Ranger Job Espinoza testified to introduce video evidence from the FedEx vans.
 In total, there is more than 30 hours of video and audio from Nov.
 26, 29 and 30 and Dec.
 1 and 2.
 The jury will watch about three and a half hours of the video.

 Espinoza said the videos show Horner covering the camera lenses multiple times.
-Prosecutor James Stainton seemed to suggest that this indicated Horner planned the crime.
+Prosecutor James Stainton seemed to suggest that this indicated Horner planned the crime and was looking for an opportunity to take a child.
 Judge George Gallagher sustained the defense’s objections to questions asking Espinoza to speculate about what that meant.

 9 a.m.
 Athena’s dad, Jacob Strand, testifies